 Cover letters are really easy to make and basically summarize why you’d be good at a certain job.
 These are especially important for internships.

 On a cover letter, you can discuss volunteer work, previous jobs, relevant coursework, group projects, etc. Just anything that you think would set you apart from other applicants.
-Here is a good cover letter builder to get you started.

-See also: How to Create Your Perfect Cover Letter.
+For more on this, see our post: How to Create Your Perfect Cover Letter.